Classification Of DC Motor:-

 The Neodymium iron boron is cheaper as compared to Samarium cobalt.
 But it can withstand higher temperature.
 Rare earth magnets are used for size-sensitive applications.
 They are used in automobiles, servo industrial drives and in large industrial motors.

-The PMDC motors are used in various applications ranging from fractions to several horsepower.
+Applications of the Permanent Magnet DC Motor The PMDC motors are used in various applications ranging from fractions to several horsepower.
 They are developed up to about 200 kW for use in various industries.
 The following applications are given below.

-• PMDC motors are mainly used in automobiles to operate windshield wipers and washers, to raise the lower windows, to drive blowers for heaters and air conditioners etc.
+PMDC motors are mainly used in automobiles to operate windshield wipers and washers, to raise the lower windows, to drive blowers for heaters and air conditioners etc. They are also used in computer drives.
+These types of motors are also used in toy industries.
+PMDC motors are used in electric toothbrushes, portable vacuum cleaners, food mixers.
+Used in a portable electric tool such as drilling machines, hedge trimmers etc.